 Julia received her B.A. in Art History and French from Swarthmore College in 2009.
 During her time at Swarthmore, she completed a French-language thesis on Eugène Atget, inspired in part by her work at the Philadelphia Museum of Art with that institution's magnificent collection of Atget's photographs.
 After graduation, Julia worked as a curatorial assistant at the Cleveland Museum of Art, where she honed her interest in museum and exhibition theory.
 At Brown, she studies the Linked Ring and other organizations fighting for the acknowledgement of photography as a fine art at the turn of the twentieth century.

-Amy Huang joined Brown University in 2010.
-She specializes in Chinese art history and her main interest is in literati painting and collecting practice of the Ming and Qing Dynasties.
-Before coming to Brown, Amyc ompleted her BA in Management Information Systems in National Chengchi University, Taiwan (2004).
-After college education, her interest in museums brought her to the UK where she received a MA in Museum Studies from University College London,University of London(2005).
-Amy came to the United States in 2008 to pursue graduate studies in the history of art.
-She received a MA in Asian Art History from Boston University in 2010 with a paper on the collecting practice of 17th century Chinese collector Gao Shiqi.
-Amy have received funding from the Henry Luce Foundation (2008-2009), and worked as curatorial intern in the Museum of Fine Arts Boston and Peabody Essex Museum.
+Amy S. Huang joined Brown University in 2010.
+She specializes in Chinese art history with a focus on literati painting and collecting practices of the Ming and Qing Dynasties.
+She is currently working on her dissertation, "Meditating on the Past: reading paintings of seventeenth-century Nanjing through the literary tradition of Jinling huaigu."
+Before coming to Brown, Amy completed a BA in Management Information Systems in Taiwan (2004).
+After college, her interest in museums brought her to the UK where she received an MA in Museum Studies from University College London (2005).
+Coming to the United States in 2008 to pursue graduate studies in the history of art , Amy received an MA in Asian Art History from Boston University (2010) with a thesis on the collecting practice s of the 17th-century Chinese art collector Gao Shiqi.
+Amy 's research has been supported by the Henry Luce Foundation, and she has worked as a curatorial intern in the Museum of Fine Arts Boston and Peabody Essex Museum.

 Emily Chace Morash